 Is Jordan Brand under Nike?

-A subsidiary of Nike Inc, Jordan Brand officially stepped out of Nike’s shadow in 1997 and became a sub-brand.
+A subsidiary of number 1 sport apparel producer Nike, Jordan Brand officially stepped out of Nike’s shadow in 1997 and became a sub-brand.
 The Air Jordan XIII was the first model out of the newly established brand.
 Because of its strong following, what started as a signature line turned into an iconic brand that include not only Air Jordans but also other kinds of Jordan shoes.

 How much is Michael Jordan’s Contract with Nike?